tclarkec/gamergrove/docs/apis.md

 }
 ```

 Votes are created on reviews, you either give an upvote or downvote.
-The output will give an id and record the account id assocaited with that vote.
+The output will give an id and record the account id associated with that vote.